chasesmith95/meshcache/README.md

 - Mesh P2P Network
 - Registry Contract and Authentication

+## Demo

+## Tutorial

 ## Next Steps
-Obviously, there are many cool features and functionality that can be added, here are a few that are on the top of our list.
+Obviously, there are many cool features and functionality that can be added.

-- Provider Integration

-- Dashboard Analytics

-- Service Creation

-- Service Discovery

-- Integration of plugins